1inch Price Hits $3.77 on Top Exchanges (1INCH)

-1inch (CURRENCY:1INCH) traded flat against the U.S. dollar during the 24-hour period ending at 17:00 PM Eastern on February 10th.
-One 1inch coin can now be purchased for approximately $3.77 or 0.00005887 BTC on exchanges.
-Over the last seven days, 1inch has traded flat against the U.S. dollar.
-1inch has a total market capitalization of $679.44 million and $451.09 million worth of 1inch was traded on exchanges in the last day.
+1inch (CURRENCY:1INCH) traded flat against the U.S. dollar during the 1 day period ending at 8:00 AM E.T. on February 15th.
+Over the last week, 1inch has traded flat against the U.S. dollar.
+One 1inch coin can currently be purchased for about $3.77 or 0.00005887 BTC on major cryptocurrency exchanges.
+1inch has a market cap of $679.44 million and approximately $451.09 million worth of 1inch was traded on exchanges in the last day.

 - Polygon (MATIC) traded up 1% against the dollar and now trades at $1.65 or 0.00004286 BTC.